Migrating from Text Editors

 Next, you might have one or more Python interpreters that you want to use with your project.
 PyCharm supports locally-installed Python 2 and 3, as well as making or re-using virtual environments.
 It also supports Anaconda-based interpreters, remote interpreters, Vagrant, and Docker.
 You can set these up before you start PyCharm’s “New Project” wizard, or specify (or even create) these during project creation.
 As well, you can change your mind after you create your project.

 With PyCharm Professional Edition, we make it easy to get started with popular types of projects.
 For example, creating a Django project will generate a directory structure following Django best practices and add a “run configuration” that starts up the Django server in a special tool window.

-vim users have a lot invested in how they use their editor.
-Fortunately JetBrains has a very powerful and well-supported IntelliJ plugin called IdeaVim which serves as a “Vim emulation plug-in for IDEs based on the IntelliJ platform”.
+Long-time vim users have a lot invested in how they use their editor.
+Fortunately JetBrains has a very powerful and well-supported IntelliJ plugin called IdeaVim which serves as a “Vim emulation plugin for IDEs based on the IntelliJ platform”.

 Emacs and emacsIDEAs

 Emacs and vim are two popular text editors for hard-core developers.
 PyCharm provides a keymap that matches many Emacs key sequences.

 While PyCharm doesn’t have a plugin for Emacs that matches the full breadth of IdeaVim, the community has one active plugin named emacsIDEAs that provides some useful functions from Emacs and Emacs extensions such as AceJump.